Cost to Build a Custom Home in Wisconsin in 2023

 Semi-Custom Homes

 Semi-custom homes are a step up from production homes in terms of customization and quality.
-Builders usually provide a set of “standard” features included in the home’s price, allowing you to upgrade to higher-end materials or finishes for an additional cost.
-For example, you can choose your countertops, flooring, and cabinets, add a sunroom, finish a lower level, and incorporate a deck or a built-in fireplace.
+Builders usually provide a set of “standard” features included in the home’s price and allow you to upgrade to higher-end materials or finishes for an additional cost.
+For example, you can choose your countertops, flooring, and cabinets.
+Add a sunroom, finish a lower level, and incorporate a deck or a built-in fireplace.
 Semi-custom homes provide more flexibility than production homes but still come with predetermined floor plans and a limited number of customization options.
 This home type typically falls within a mid-level price range.

 Custom Homes

 For a truly unique home, consider a custom build.
-With a custom home, you’ll collaborate with a design-build firm to develop a one-of-a-kind floor plan tailored to your specific needs and preferences.
-You’ll also have complete control over the materials, finishes, and features used in your home.
+With a custom home, you’ll collaborate with a custom home builder or design-build firm to develop a one-of-a-kind floor plan tailored to your needs and preferences.
+You’ll have complete control over the materials, finishes, and features used in your home.
 Custom homes are built on a “blank canvas,” allowing for limitless design possibilities.
 However, this level of customization comes at a cost – custom homes are generally the most expensive type of new home construction.

-At this point in 2023, the average costs for different types of homes in Wisconsin are as follows:
+At this point in 2024, the average price per square foot to build a house in Wisconsin are as follows:

 • Spec homes with minor upgrades are falling in the $250-$275 per sq. ft price range.